gsirhc/AdvancedTail/README.md

 [7:10:04pm] And we like this line because it rules and rolls
 ```

-And lets say you want to trim off the common parts of the lines:
+To trim off the common parts of the lines:

 ```
 trim to: "it"